Stifled Grief: How The West Has It Wrong

-Reality: The grieving are flooded with offers of help the first few weeks.
-In many cases, helping the grieving six months or a year down the line can be far more helpful because everyone has returned to their lives and the grief stricken are left to figure it out alone.
+Reality: The grieving are flooded with offers of help in the first few weeks.
+In many cases, helping the grieving six months or a year down the line can be far more helpful because everyone has returned to their lives and the grief-stricken are left to figure it out alone.

 Reality: The grieving should speak of the dead forever if that’s what they wish to do.
 When someone dies, that does not erase the memories you made, the love you shared and their place in your heart.
 It is not only okay to speak of the dead after they are gone, but it’s also a healthy and peaceful way to move forward.

 Expectation: For the widowed – If you remarry you shouldn’t speak of your lost loved one otherwise you take away from your new spouse.